Buczek05/JAVA-Projekt-Wyklady/citysim/README.md

 ### Interface
 - `display <pause|resume>` - Pauses or resumes the real-time display
+- `pause` - Pauses the game simulation (city data does not update)
+- `resume` - Resumes the game simulation after it has been paused
+- `continue` - Resumes the game simulation (alias for 'resume')
 - `help` - Displays general help information
 - `help <command>` - Displays detailed help for a specific command
 - `colors <on|off>` - Enables or disables colored output